 - Preheat oven to 350°F (175 °C) and line a rimmed baking sheet pan with parchment paper or spray a 9×13 inch baking dish with oil.

 - Break up and brown the ground beef and onions in a large skillet over medium-high heat.
-Drain any excess grease.
-Stir in the ketchup, salt and pepper, and set the meat to the side.1 pound ground beef, 1 small onion, 2 tablespoons ketchup, 1 teaspoon kosher salt, ½ teaspoon pepper
+Drain any excess grease or blot using paper towels and tongs.
+Stir in the ketchup, mayonnaise, garlic powder, salt and pepper, and set the meat to the side.1 – 1 ½ pounds ground beef, 1 small-medium onion, 2 – 3 tablespoons ketchup, 2 – 3 tablespoons mayonnaise, 1 teaspoon kosher salt, ½ teaspoon black pepper, ½ teaspoon garlic

-- Using a serrated knife, slice the rolls in half lengthwise, keeping them together.1 package Hawaiian Rolls
+- Using a serrated knife, slice the rolls in half lengthwise, keeping the bottom a little thicker to help avoid sogginess.1 package Hawaiian Rolls

-- Place the roll's bottom half onto the sheet pan or baking dish and top them with slices of cheese, next, add the ground beef mixture and finish with a layer of cheese then replace the top of the rolls on.10-16 slices Cheddar
+- Place the roll's bottom half onto the sheet pan or baking dish and top them with slices of cheese, next, add the ground beef mixture and finish with a layer of cheese then replace the top of the rolls on.6 – 8 slices Cheddar, 1 cup white cheddar cheese

 - Mix the melted butter, mustard, Worcestershire sauce, and Everything bagel seasoning in a small mixing bowl.
 Brush the mixture on the top and sides of the rolls.3 tablespoons butter, 1 tablespoon Dijon mustard, 1 tablespoon Worcestershire sauce, 1 tablespoon Everything Bagel seasoning